 The most common examinations conducted by General Motors are:

 GM’s personality test is designed to measure your compatibility with the company.
 Being the right candidate for the job requires more than just technical skills.
 Thus, employees often use this kind of assessment to estimate the likelihood of your success within a determined post.
 Remember, there are no right or wrong answers, so take your time and be honest.

 The numerical reasoning test usually includes basic math, numeracy drills, solving logic-based problems, and interpreting graphs/tables.
 They are meant to test your mathematical abilities and skills.
 Numerical reasoning tests can be similar to the math portions found on the SATs examinations and tend to be only multiple-choice questions.

 Verbal reasoning tests allow employers to measure how well can a candidate understand and make use of information and implications from texts.
 Much like the Numerical Reasoning tests, this kind of assignment also follows the standardized test format.
 Usually, you will encounter long and short passages or statements followed by a set of multi-choice questions.

-Situational Judgement Tests (SJT) are critical, especially at high-level posts given that they examine your attitudes and reactions to work-related situations.
+Situational Judgment Tests (SJT) are critical, especially at high-level posts given that they examine your attitudes and reactions to work-related situations.
 Sometimes, the company includes video clips or animations to present the case with written response options.